hyphz/hyphz.github.io/data/texts.md

 original status.
 @@Grab
 Use in Kraken form. **Effect:** Target is Grabbed.
-@@Crush
+@@Crush1+
 Use in Kraken form.
+Deal 3 damage to each creature you have Grabbed.
+@@Crush4+
+Use in Kraken form.
+Deal 4 damage to each creature you have Grabbed.
+@@Crush8+
-Deal 2 damage to each creature you have Grabbed.
+Use in Kraken form.
+Deal 5 damage to each creature you have Grabbed.
 @@ChokeOut
 Use in Kraken form.
 Level 3. **Effect:** Target is Grabbed and Weakened while it remains Grabbed.
 If it does not escape on its next turn, it is Incapacitated (save ends).